-The safest and the most dangerous countries in the world
+The world’s safest and most dangerous countries

 This year it sat at the very bottom of the Global Peace Index, created by the Institute for Economics and Peace (IEP), a comprehensive measure which takes into account factors such as militarisation, freedom of speech, violent and sexual crime rates and natural disasters to rank countries according to their safety.

 Iceland continues to be the most peaceful nation in the world, a position it has held since the inaugural index in 2008.

 The Global Peace Index (GPI), created by the Institute for Economics and Peace (IEP), is a yearly measure of relative peacefulness across 163 countries, using data to rank nations on the basis of societal safety, levels of militarisation, and international and domestic conflicts.

 “Peace across the world has declined to the lowest level in 15 years as uncertainty over post-Covid economic recovery and Russia’s war in Ukraine loom large”, said The Independent.

 Political insecurity, rising food costs and the Russia-Ukraine conflict have all played a large part in the 0.3% decline in global peace levels in 2021.
 However, militarisation and terrorism have improved; the latter recording its best result since 2008.

 Despite the overall decline “we can say that never in the history of mankind have the living conditions and prospects of so many people changed so dramatically and so fast, for the better”, argued Jonathan Power at In Depth News.
 “We have to take the long view.
 The last three years, I suggest, will come to be seen as a blip.”

 Responding to the findings, Steve Killelea, founder and executive chairman of the IEP, said “leaders must harness the power of peace” to combat a global trend of deterioration, and that the economic and political impact of the Ukraine conflict will “reverberate for years to come”.